JMousqueton/VeeamLogAnonymizer/.github/README.md

 > __A tool to anonimyze your Veeam logs__

-VeeamLogAnonymizeris python scrypt to anonimyze your [Veeam](https://www.veeam.com) Backup & Replication v12 log.
+VeeamLogAnonymizeris is a python script which anonimyzes your [Veeam](https://www.veeam.com) Backup & Replication v12 log.
+Usefull when you need some confidentiality before sending log to support.

+## ⚠️ Disclamer

 ⚠️ UNDER CONSTRUCTION ⚠️

 This script is still as an early stage of development. ⛔️ DO NOT USE.

-## Features
+## ⚙️ Features

 Veeam Log Anonymizer, anonymizes :